New York State Executive Mansion: Green certification

 In April 2009, Michelle Paige Paterson, wife of Governor David Paterson, announced that as a result of efforts to "green" the operations and maintenance of the building and grounds, the mansion had earned a Leadership in Energy and Environmental Design (LEED) Gold certification from the US Green Building Council.
 The mansion is the first governor's residence in the country to earn Gold status using the LEED for Existing Buildings (LEED-EB) rating system.
 The project encompassed almost two years and was initiated by previous First Lady Silda Wall Spitzer.

-Tours

-Free guided tours of the Executive Mansion are given on Thursdays from September to June at 12:00, 1:00, and 2:00 p.m. by reservation only.
-Tours for school groups are also offered.
+Free guided tours of the Executive Mansion were once offered but have been suspended.